 - Support to GOAJ in improving the trade enviroment

 - Support to GOAJ on procedures and mechanics of WTO accession.

-IDG has been supporting government in meeting international trade and investment standards and implementing relevant legislative changes; assisting the process for acceding to the World Trade Organization; supporting government and civil society in quantifying the impact of international trade reforms; and supporting government in initiatives to meet international best practices in combating anti-money laundering.
+IDG supported the government in meeting international trade and investment standards and implementing relevant legislative changes; assisting the process for acceding to the WTO; supporting government and civil society in quantifying the impact of international trade reforms; and supporting government in initiatives to meet international best practices in combating anti-money laundering.